chapel-lang/governance/GOVERNANCE.md

 as a means of soliciting input from the community.
 Many of these issues are opened or requested by users directly.
-Decisions that are particularly impactful to user codes are advertised directly to users to get their feedback by pointing them to the GitHub issues or contacting them directly.
-For some of the most impactful changes, we have run polls and worked hard to involve as many users as possible in order to avoid surprises and attempt to develop a consensus community view.
+Decisions that are particularly impactful to user codes are advertised directly to users to get their feedback, by pointing them to the GitHub issues or contacting them directly.
+For some of the most impactful changes, we run polls and work hard to involve as many users as possible in order to avoid surprises and attempt to develop a consensus community view.
 The technical lead may serve as a final decision-maker in the event that the community can't come to a decision.
 In extreme cases, the technical lead may veto a decision, though it is expected that this would be used only very rarely.